sudoDeVinci/Microcontrollers/README.md

 - Compatibility & relatively good support for most camera sensors via DVP.
 <br>

 Though the ESP32-S3 and similar boards have USB-OTG, the easiest way to use camera modules is via DVP on the board.
 This will necessarily leave certain pins unusable.
-DOcumentation and exmaples for this are well made, especially by FreeNove, who I use regularly.
+Documentation and examples for this are well made, especially by FreeNove, who I use regularly.
 There are three (3) steps in camera usage:
 1. Initialization
 2. Capturing to / Freeing image buffer
 3. De-initialization